Tell me more ×

 Conversely, the "offlane" or "long" lane is often against multiple opponents and is easy to gank, so you'll want someone there who has a natural escape mechanism ability, like a Windrunner, Puck, Dark Seer, or Mirana, all of whom can be productive just with levels and not much gold, which is exactly what they're likely to be getting in a "suicide" solo lane.

-Finally, a term that's gaining more traction recently is "midgame carry" for heroes like Razor, Leshrac, and Krobelus.
+Finally, a term that's gaining more traction recently is "midgame carry" for heroes like Razor, Necrolyte, and Krobelus.
 These heroes deal a majority of damage from their abilities, not from their items, and so they peak in terms of effectiveness when these abilities are maxed, usually somewhere between levels 11 and 16.
 This is much earlier than a typical carry who just gets better and better as he gains levels.
 However, they are still fully capable of ending a game in this window of time if left unchecked.

 Hope that helps. -.-

-could you edit your answer to explain what a "hard carry" is (is there a "soft carry"?) – Henrik Paul Mar 24 '12 at 19:36
+• could you edit your answer to explain what a "hard carry" is (is there a "soft carry"?)
+Commented Mar 24, 2012 at 19:36

-Edited it with a few explanations. =) – Decency Mar 24 '12 at 20:02
+• Edited it with a few explanations. =)

-kudos sir for writing an essay on the issue! – Wandang Mar 25 '12 at 15:00
+• kudos sir for writing an essay on the issue!

 There are some differences in the side lanes.
 In particular, each side has a lane that extends into the opponent's jungle and thus is more dangerous.
 In the following picture, you can see the point where the creeps meet up without outside influence.
 Notice that the creeps meet up very close to the dire tower on the top left and radiant tower on the bottom right.
 You can further cause the opponent to overextend by pulling from a camp (red arrow):